 - 4.4.1 Parents resident in the Bradford district who wish to apply for a school maintained by another Local Authority must make direct contact with the relevant authority.
-Parents will be informed of the outcome of their application either by the relevant authority or the school applied for. - 4.4.2 Residents in other Local Authorities who would like their child to attend a school in the Bradford LA must complete a Bradford In Year Application form.
+Parents will be informed of the outcome of their application either by the relevant authority or the school applied for. - 4.4.2 Residents in other Local Authorities who would like their child to attend a school in the Bradford LA must complete a Bradford In-Year Application (paper form/online).
 Parents will be informed by the Bradford Admissions Team, of the outcome.
 If a preference offer cannot be made, an alternative offer will not be made to residents living outside Bradford.
 The Authority where the applicant lives will be informed in the event a school place is still required. - 4.4.3 Bradford will accept applications from other LA's where parents are yet to move into the local area, in order to facilitate the allocation of a school place in a timely manner; proof of an impending move may be required before an offer is confirmed.
-If parents living in Bradford who are moving to other LA's wish to make their applications through Bradford LA we will facilitate this, however it may be quicker for parents to approach those LA's directly as not all LA's co-ordinate In Year applications.
+If parents living in Bradford who are moving to other LA's wish to make their applications through Bradford LA we will facilitate this, however it may be quicker for parents to approach those LA's directly as not all LA's co-ordinate In Year applications so parents may be required to approach schools directly in other LA's.